aburousan/azaz/Pages/Physics/papers/hernquist1987/06_beyond.md

 At $\theta = 0.5$ the tree *is* the tape.
 Its $0.18\%$ force error injects energy error at a level no time step can undo, so a fourth-order integrator is wasted effort, and so is any $\delta t < 0.0125$.
 The only thing that helps is a more accurate force.

 This is why production $N$-body codes still use leapfrog nearly forty years on, despite fourth-order symplectic schemes being well known.
 It is not conservatism.
 The force is approximate by design, so a better integrator has nothing to bite on, and leapfrog is the cheapest scheme giving the one property you cannot do without: no secular energy drift.

+\note{
+    There is a sharper way to say this, which I only got straight after writing [the fine print in part 2](/Pages/Physics/papers/hernquist1987/02_leapfrog/#the_fine_print_which_matters_more_than_i_first_thought).
+Yoshida's construction cancels the $\delta t^2$ term of the **shadow Hamiltonian**, and a shadow Hamiltonian only exists for a system of the form $H = T(\vec p) + V(\vec q)$ with a fixed $V$.
+A tree force is not the gradient of any such fixed $V$: the accepted cells change as the particles move, and the interactions are not equal and opposite pair by pair.
+So there is no $\delta t^2$ term of the right kind for Yoshida to cancel, and the scheme is spending three force evaluations to remove an error that is not the one limiting the answer.
+The floor is not a time-stepping error at all, which is exactly why no time-stepping method can reach below it.
+}

 ### Mapping the floor